braze-inc/braze-docs/_docs/_api/endpoints/catalogs/catalog_management/synchronous/get_list_catalogs.md

 ---
 {% api %}
-# List catalogs in app group
+# List catalogs in workspace
 {% apimethod get %}
 /catalogs
 {% endapimethod %}

-> Use this endpoint to return a list of catalogs in an app group.
+> Use this endpoint to return a list of catalogs in an workspace.

 {% multi_lang_include rate_limits.md endpoint='delete dashboard user' %}